The Paradox of Progress: Why Modern Medicine Needs Ancient Wisdom

 The Triumph of Modern Science

 We live in the golden age of medical science.
-In just a single century, we have rewritten the destiny of our species.
+In just one century, we’ve rewritten the destiny of our species.

-We have successfully doubled the average life expectancy.
-We have mastered the art of acute care.
-If you have a trauma, a severe infection, or a surgical emergency, there is no better time in history to be alive than right now.
+We’ve doubled average life expectancy.
+We’ve mastered acute care.
+If you suffer a trauma, severe infection, or surgical emergency, there’s no better time in history to be alive.

 The Modern Paradox: Comfort Without Contentment

-Yet, as we stand on top of this mountain of achievement, we face an uncomfortable paradox: We have conquered many diseases, but we have lost our health.
+Yet here we are, standing on top of this mountain of achievement, facing an uncomfortable paradox: We’ve conquered many diseases, but we’ve lost our health.

-• Physical trade-off: By outsourcing physical exertion to machines, we kicked movement out of our lives.
-We have become biologically stagnant.
-Our bodies, naturally designed for movement, are now trapped in chairs and cars.
+The physical trade-off: By outsourcing physical work to machines, we kicked movement out of our lives.
+We became biologically stagnant.
+Your body is designed for movement.
+But now it’s trapped in chairs and cars.

-2. We exchanged the dangers of the jungle for the long-term, low-grade stress of the modern concrete jungle.
+1. We exchanged physical fatigue… which promotes sleep… for mental exhaustion, which destroys it.
+We swapped the dangers of the jungle for the chronic, low-grade stress of the modern concrete jungle.

 Why Are We So Stressed?